Skip to main content

 Frequently Asked Questions

-If you cancel a retreat booking it will be possible to recieve a refund or transfer the booking fee to another retreat within 12 months, provided you give us at least 1 month’s notice from the start of the retreat you are cancelling.
+If you cancel a retreat booking it will be possible to receive a refund or transfer the booking fee to another retreat within 12 months, provided you give us at least 1 month’s notice from the start of the retreat you are cancelling.
 After which booking fees are only transferable under special circumstances.
 See our full cancellations and transfers policy here.

 Our retreats are for people aged 18 and over.

-• Please bring your own towel.
+• Please bring your own towel

-• Comfortable, loose-fitting clothes are usually best for meditation.
+• Comfortable, loose-fitting clothes are usually best for meditation

-• Slippers or indoor shoes.
+• Slippers or indoor shoes

-• Waterproofs, outdoor clothing and suitable footwear for walking will be useful if you are planning to explore the area.
+• Waterproofs, outdoor clothing and suitable footwear for walking will be useful if you are planning to explore the area

-• A watch or travel clock is useful and will allow you to turn off your mobile for the retreat.
+• A watch or travel clock is useful and will allow you to turn off your mobile for the retreat

 Please note that we cannot accept any liability for your personal possessions while you are staying at Dhanakosa.